alexmorgan1995/Taxation_AMR/README.md

 Repo for the R code in "Quantifying the efficacy of taxation on antibiotics to control antimicrobial resistance in food animals using mathematical modelling".

 Code is seperated based on the different sections of the study.
-1) Baseline Trajectory Plots (), 2) Uncertainty Analysis Model Code (), 3) ABC-SMC Model Fit () and 4) Analysis of the Distribution of Uncertainty Analysis Runs ().
-There is also a number of R files related to extra analysis conducted.
+1) Baseline Trajectory Plots (`Baseline`), 2) Uncertainty Analysis Model Code (`Euler_Run`), 3) ABC-SMC Model Fit (`Model_Fit`) and 4) Analysis of the Distribution of Uncertainty Analysis Runs (`Distribution_Analysis`).
+There is also a number of R files related to any extra analysis conducted (`Extra_Anal`).

 ## Baseline Trajectory Plots

 Seperate trajectory plots were created for the Baseline Parameter Set, Model with Two Antibiotics and Model with Four Antibiotics.
+These can be found in the `Baseline` folder.

 ## Uncertainty Analysis